Selfishness: Medieval/Renaissance

-Modernity and Contemporary
+Modern

 With the emergence of a commercial society, Bernard Mandeville proposed the paradox that social and economic advance depended on private vices—on what he called the sordidness of selfishness.

 Adam Smith with the concept of the invisible hand saw the economic system as usefully channelling selfish self-interest to wider ends.
-John Locke, along with Adam Smith, was a key figure in early classical liberalism: an ideology that trumps notions of individualism and negative liberty.
+John Locke, along with Adam Smith, was a key figure in early classical liberalism: an ideology that champions notions of individualism and negative liberty.
 These core themes inevitably relate to the concept of selfishness.
 Locke, for example, sought for people to exercise "self-government"—the idea that an individual should make his/her own decisions.
 This inherent right would allow individuals to pursue self-interests, rather than suffer the burdens of any altruistic obligations.
 Thus, unlike political ideologies such as socialism, Locke and other classical liberals believe that selfishness is engrained in human nature.
 Locke arguably opened the door for later thinkers like Ayn Rand to argue for selfishness as a social virtue and the root of social progress.
 Ayn Rand held that selfishness is a virtue.

 Roman Catholic philosopher Jacques Maritain opposed the latter view by way of the Aristotelian argument that framing the fundamental question of politics as a choice between altruism and selfishness is a basic and harmful mistake of modern states.
 Rather, cooperation ought to be the norm: human beings are by nature social animals, and so individual persons can only find their full good in and through pursuing the good of the community.

+Ecology

+In ecology, species sometimes would cooperate each other, which could be considered as a mutualistic behavior.
+But species choose to have mutualistic behaviors, because the mutualistic behaviors could provide them more benefits to fit in the environment, which ultimately is a selfishness behavior.
+For example, animal cooperation exists in wild dogs community.
+They hunt together for large mammals easier.
+During the hunting, each individuals would have specific roles, like chase the prey toward a cliff and make other individuals easy to hunt.

+In Charles Darwin's theory of biological evolution, species understand the intensity of competition in nature, which requires a degree of selfishness in order to gain limited resources and survive to reproduce.